seamusdemora/PiFormulae/AddRealTimeClock.md

-### Step 2: Communicate & Control the RTC From the RPi
+### Communicate & Control the RTC From the RPi

-The first choice to make here is whether to control the RTC directly, or delegate that to the [driver](https://github.com/raspberrypi/linux/blob/rpi-5.10.y/drivers/rtc/rtc-ds1307.c).
+The first choice to make here is whether to control the RTC directly, or delegate that to the [driver](https://github.com/raspberrypi/linux/blob/rpi-6.1.y/drivers/rtc/rtc-ds1307.c).
 There isn't much of a hardware interface to the RTC; e.g. an alarm interrupt cannot be cleared in hardware; that requires a write to the Alarm Flag in register 0x0F to clear the Alarm & return the INT/SQW pin to its "pulled-up" state.

 Electing to use the RTC driver in favor of direct control isn't an *irrevocable* choice.
 Exceptions that arise - i.e. performing a function the driver does not support - may be handed off to a direct control function or app after releasing the driver using `modprobe`.